Kezia Whakamoe Kezia Whakamoe

 Nā kuia o Waikirikiri

-Im heavily influenced by my grandmothers: Rangiwaitatao Turuwhenua Noema Whakamoe standing at Toi Kairākau wharenui at Waikirikiri marae, Ruatoki.
+Im heavily influenced by my grandmothers: Raniwaitatao Turuwhenua Noema Whakamoe STANDING at Toi Kairākau wharenui at Waikirikiri marae, Ruatoki.

 Kuia from left to right are: Urupā Tihema, Ngapera Paraki, Reko Natana, Pokorehu Rangiaho, Onewhero Takurua, Rangiwaitatao Noema and Miria Taihakoa.